-- 10.3.4 School Reserves shall be provided at the time of subdivision in accordance with agreements between the County and the relevant School Divisions. - 10.3.5 Municipal reserve, school reserve or municipal and school reserve may be used by a municipality or school board or by them jointly only for any or all of the following purposes: - a.
+- 10.3.4 School Reserves shall be provided at the time of subdivision in accordance with agreements between the County and the relevant School Divisions. - 10.3.5 Municipal reserve, school reserve or municipal and school reserve may be used by the County of Two Hills No.21 or school board or by them jointly only for any or all of the following purposes: - a.
 A public park; - b.
 A public recreation area; - c.
 School board purposes; and - d.
 To separate areas of land that are used for different purposes.